Deltamir/ansible-hashistack/README.md

 Role Variables
 --------------

-This role have X mandatory variables.
+This role have 6 mandatory variables.
 See the [examples](./examples/inventory).

 ### `global_vault_adress`
 - URL of the master Vault